War of the Birds: Plot

 After nearly being attacked by a group of birds who've become fed up with their attempts to take down Fagin, Oliver gets angry with Olivia for teasing him to love her.
 Olivia sings to Oliver about how much she loves him, and Oliver decides to accept it and regains hope.
 Later on, the two young birds meet up with Fredrick and Ingolf again.
 Oliver and Armstrong form a plan to trap Fagin.
 Walter is actually nearby, searching for food, but is unaware of this.
 The dove comes and warns Oliver and Olivia, who look around for Fagin and see him now with one eye, due to his struggle with Betty.
 Oliver and Fagin battle one last time, with Oliver attempting to lead Fagin into the fire started by Ingolf.
 Fagin captures Olivia, and Oliver rescues her, but is seized by Fagin in the process.
 The dove rescues Oliver and grabs Fagin by the wings, trying to hurtle him into the fire.
 Fredrick and Olivia enter the fire to save Oliver with Ingolf in shock.
 The dove's wing is crippled by Fagin, but Fagin realizes too late that his wing is on fire and both birds plummet into the fire and perish.
-Oliver's friends mourn him, but Oliver has survived and is expected to fully recover.
+Oliver's friends mourn him, but he recovers.
 Walter finds them with Armstrong, telling them they have finally defeated Fagin and all celebrate.

-In the aftermath, the birds return to the forest, now in harmony without fear of Fagin.
-Oliver and Olivia become mates and bear two children looking like them.
+In the aftermath, the birds return to the forest, now in harmony without Fagin to threaten them.
+Oliver and Olivia have become mates and bear two children looking like them.
 Fredrick and Ingolf now take care of themselves and Walter telling stories to Oliver and Olivia's children.
-Ingolf makes one attempt to fly and does so and the film ends with Ingolf flying into the black screen.
+Ingolf makes one attempt to fly again, and is successful.